Ahmed2021Ali/Ecommerce_A22M/README.md

 ## Features

-- **PayPal Payment Integration:** Seamlessly integrate secure and convenient payment processing for your customers through PayPal.

 - **Multi-Authentication:** Implement robust multi-authentication for both administrators and customers, ensuring secure access control.

 - **Admin Panel:** Effortlessly manage your online store with a dedicated admin panel.
 Add, edit, or remove products, review orders, and more.